4.14. GUI Automation¶

 sim.control(func=automated, args=(sim,))

-Note that some functions, like TraceGUI.replot
+Note that some functions, like TraceGUI.replot,

-also call TraceGUI.process
+also call TraceGUI.process internally.

 4.14.3.
 Replotting¶

-reacts to changes in the TraceGUI itself, it does not handle changes of the raytracer or tracing geometry.
+it does not handle changes of the raytracer or tracing geometry.

 When changing the geometry, the changes are not automatically applied to the scene.
 The geometry is also not automatically raytraced.

-To force the redrawing and retracing of the full scene, you can call TraceGUI.replot
+To force the redrawing and retracing of the full scene,

-it is possible to only update changed objects.
+It is possible to only update changed objects

-For instance, if a detector is moved, there is no need for updating the lenses inside the geometry or retracing the scene.
+there is no need for updating the lenses inside the geometry or retracing the scene.

 TraceGUI.smart_replot